PD Dr. Justyna Wolinska

 Lass, Vos, Wolinska and Spaak.
 Hatching with the enemy: Daphnia diapausing eggs hatch in the presence of fish kairomones.
 Chemoecology 15:7-12.

 Wolinska, Keller, Bittner, Lass and Spaak.
 Do parasites lower Daphnia hybrid fitness?
 Limnol Oceanogr 49:1401-1407.

 Löffler, Wolinska, Keller, Rothhaupt and Spaak.
 Life history patterns of parental and hybrid Daphnia differ between lakes.
 Freshw Biol 48:1372-1380.

 * PhD student; ** MSc student

-Biotic interactions in changing world (MSc level) – lecture and seminar
+Biotic Interactions in Changing World (MSc level) – lecture and seminar.
+Summer semester.

-Evolution and Biodiversity (MSc level) – lecture, seminar and practical classes
+Experimental and Theoretical Evolutionary Ecology (MSc level) – lecture, seminar and practical classes.
+Winter semester.

 Experimental Evolutionary Ecology (MSc level) - lecture and practical classes